troystribling/BlueCap/README.md

 }
 ```

-When PeripheralManager is instantiated a message giving the current Bluetooth transceiver state is received and while the PeripheralManager is instantiated messages are received if the transceiver is powered or powered off.
+When PeripheralManager is instantiated a message giving the current bluetooth transceiver state is received and while the PeripheralManager is instantiated messages are received if the transceiver is powered or powered off.

 ### <a name="peripheral_add_characteristics">Add Services and Characteristics</a>